Motoufiq/DC_Gen3_Module_Analysis/README.md

 2. The input data is the .txt files containing Gene Symbol column as mandatory.

-3. The output data of the analysis is Motif_Enrichment_AUC_Histogram_Plot.pdf, Best_Enrichment_Motifs_NES_Plot.pdf,  motifEnrichmentTable.csv, motifEnrichmentTable_wGenes.csv, Motif_data_table.html, and Network.html.
+3. The output data (refer below table) of the analysis is Motif_Enrichment_AUC_Histogram_Plot.pdf, Best_Enrichment_Motifs_NES_Plot.pdf,  motifEnrichmentTable.csv, motifEnrichmentTable_wGenes.csv, Motif_data_table.html, and Network.html.
 For more details about the interpretation of the outputs of the RcisTarget package, refer the documentation link provided above.

    *  *All the plots and csv files can be opened by a simple left click and viewed, however, Motif_data_table.html and Network.html cannot be viewed by a simple left click.
 To view the interactive Motif data table and Network for appropriate module, click on the visualize_interactive_motif_data_table and Visualize_Interactive_Network links to view the html contents*